mayconfmelo/min-manual/docs/manual.typ

 ```

 For doc-comments to work properly, it is necessary that the programming language
-of the source code recognizes them as mere comments --- as is the case with
+of the source code recognize them as mere comments --- as is the case with
-Typst, Rust, and JavaScript.
-The difderences between comments and doc-comments are
+Typst, Rust, and JavaScript, for example.
+The differences between comments and doc-comments are
 minimal, making them discrete in the code:

 #table(